Amy Scholten, MPH

 After you have identified your pelvic floor muscles, you are ready to begin doing Kegel exercises.
 These muscles will react to exercise like any other muscle.
 You may experience mild muscle soreness when you first begin doing these exercises.
 If you do too many exercises before you are ready, you might experience more pronounced muscle soreness and fatigue.

-When you are comfortable with the exercise, you can do them for five minutes, three times a day.
+When you are comfortable with the exercise, you can do them for 5 minutes, 3 times a day.
 You can do them lying down, sitting, and standing.

 The following tips may help you remember to do your Kegel exercises: